Marwan141/C-Coursework-2023/readMe.md

 ### Optional:

-If you want a simpler way to run the random version of the program, I have also provided a make file.
-(This will only work on GCC compilers.)
+If you want a simpler way to run the the program, I have also provided a make file.

 Just run the following on your terminal and it will do everything for you!
 ```c